hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Introduction
 My parents installed solar panels on their house's roof.
 Besides consuming generated electricity, they can sell the excess to the grid.

 Electricity prices fluctuate.
-You can save a lot of money if you optimize when to sell it and when to store it.
+You can save a lot of money if you optimize when to sell and when to store energy in a battery.

 My brother and I thought it was a fun problem to solve.
 So, we decided to take a stab at it.

-This is a first post in a series.
+This is the first post in a series.
 Here, we'll make an overview of the problem.
 We'll also sketch the first iteration of the solution.
 In following posts, we'll learn from its shortcomings, and improve upon it.

 There is one caveat: We are not experts on power plants, or electricity trading.